rayglover-ibm/cuda-bindings/docs/blog-article-pt3.md

 Since our single operation so far is only dealing with `int` primitives (and no _objects_ per-se) and a 32-bit integer type is a natively supported type in most languages, the bindings should be relatively trivial.
 This is the case for Python.

 However, since our kernel operation returns `maybe<int>` instead of `int`, we need to either implement `maybe<T>` or find a substitute in each language.
-If our target language was say F# (which supports discriminated unions) or Haskell (where Maybe and Either are built-in types) or Go (which doesn't support exceptions) then it would feel natural (occasionally preferable) to use these analogous types or mechanisms (e.g. pattern matching or destructuring) to complement `maybe<T>`.
+If our target language was say F# (which supports discriminated unions), Haskell (where Maybe and Either are built-in types) or Go (which doesn't support exceptions) then it would feel natural (occasionally preferable) to use these analogous types and mechanisms (e.g. pattern matching, destructuring or multiple return values) to complement `maybe<T>`.

-Instead, because exceptions and the `try ..catch` block is the generally accepted way to deal with exceptional behavior in Python, Javascript and Java, we'll use this idiom.
-To facilitate this, we introduce custom type converters to handle this behavior transparently in each language.
+Instead, because exceptions and the `try ..catch` statement is the generally accepted way to deal with exceptional behavior in Python, Javascript and Java, we'll use this idiom.
+To facilitate this, we'll introduce custom type converters to handle this behavior transparently in each language.

-Our python binding implementation, using pybind11, is similar to the one in the pybind11 documentation [here](http://pybind11.readthedocs.io/en/master/basics.html#creating-bindings-for-a-simple-function); The difference being that we transparently convert the `maybe<T>` to `T` or throw an exception that will bubble up to Python.
+Our python binding implementation, using `pybind11`, is similar to the one in the `pybind11` documentation [here](http://pybind11.readthedocs.io/en/master/basics.html#creating-bindings-for-a-simple-function); The difference being that we transparently convert the `maybe<T>` to `T` or throw an exception that will bubble up to Python.

 So, In `bindings/python/mwe/binding.cpp`, we declare a module initializer with the `PYBIND11_PLUGIN` macro: